sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/README.md

 				print("wprks")
 				upgrade.visible=true
 ```
-looping through the data as shown above allows the user to go through options while minimising the code for the developer.
+By looping through the data as shown above the user can go through options while minimising the code for the developer.
 For future assessments when creating a branching output modulated code would be designed which would loop for a variable that contains interchangeable data and then present that to the user.
 Allowing for more options throughout the game to be made in a shorter time.

 Research outside of class led me to this type of modulated system [dialogic](https://github.com/dialogic-godot/dialogic).
 Using such a system throughout the dialogic assessment to present story 'choices'.